shakacode/react_on_rails/README.md

 We owe much gratitude to the work of the [react-rails gem](https://github.com/reactjs/react-rails).

-## A Personal Note From Justin
+# FINAL NOTES
+* See [Projects](PROJECTS.md) using and [KUDOS](./KUDOS.md) for React on Rails.
+Please submit yours!
+Please edit either page or [email us](mailto:contact@shakacode.com) and we'll add your info.
+We also **love stars** as it helps us attract new users and contributors.
+* Follow [@railsonmaui](https://twitter.com/railsonmaui) and [@shakacode](https://twitter.com/shakacode) on Twitter for updates on releases.
+We've also got a forum category dedicated to [react_on_rails](http://forum.shakacode.com/c/rails/ReactOnRails).

+---

-Aloha from Justin Gordon and the [ShakaCode](http://www.shakacode.com) Team!
+Aloha from Justin Gordon ([bio](http://www.railsonmaui.com/about)) and the [ShakaCode](http://www.shakacode.com) Team!
 We're actively looking for new projects.
-If you like **React on Rails**, please consider contacting me if we could potentially help you in any way.
-I'm offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development, including both consumer and enterprise products.
-You can read more about my background [here](http://www.railsonmaui.com/about).
-Whether you have a new project or need help on an existing project, please email me directly at [justin@shakacode.com](mailto:justin@shakacode.com).
-And thanks in advance for any referrals!
+If you like **React on Rails**, please consider contacting me at [justin@shakacode.com](mailto:justin@shakacode.com) if we could potentially help you in any way.
+Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for React on Rails.
+[Click here](http://www.shakacode.com/work/index.html) for more information.

+We're offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development for both consumer and enterprise products.
+In addition to React.js and Rails, we're doing react-native iOS and Android apps!

+Whether you have a new project or need help on an existing project, feel free to contact me directly at [justin@shakacode.com](mailto:justin@shakacode.com) and thanks in advance for any referrals!

 Your support keeps this project going.
-In addition to React.js and Rails, we're doing react-native iOS and Android apps!

-I'm also looking for great developers for the ShakaCode team!
-[Contact me](mailto:justin@shakacode.com) or click [here](http://www.shakacode.com/about/index.html#work-with-us) if you want to work with Rails + React + React-Native on a distributed, worldwide team.